 During pregnancy your skin may be more sensitive and the redness and swelling that some people get from microdermabrasion may be exacerbated.
 If you are considering having microdermabrasion for melasma, an increase in pigmentation that darkens patches of skin during pregnancy, then be aware that the hormones that caused the pigment levels to increase is still high and the melasma may reappear.

 Remember that your skin during pregnancy may be more sensitive than usual.
 Find a beauty therapist who has experience, knows the products well, and ensures that they are safe for your pregnancy.
-Avoid scrubs and harsh chemical peels.
+Avoid salicylic acid or other high strength chemical peels – even in home use products.
+Less than 2% salicylic may be ok but ask your doctor.
+A mild lactic acid

 SKIN: SUN TANNING, SKIN LIGHTENING